howaboutwe/style-guides/front-end/haml.md

 ## <a name='content-for-blocks'>Content For Blocks</a>

-  - Place `- content_for` blocks at the head of a file.
-The only exception is if the block is a child of a parent block, which must be further down a page.
+  - Place `content_for` blocks at the head of a file or parent block.

   - Always put `:javascript`, `:coffeescript`, or `:css` blocks in an appropriate `content_for` block.
 Eg- `- content_for :head` for CSS or `- content_for :footer`